 Account Limitations.

-The Credit Union will allow wire transfers into the following accounts: [[2290-1]]
+The Credit Union will allow wire transfers into the following types of accounts: [[2290-1]]

-The Credit Union will only allow wire transfers out of the following account(s): [[2290-2]]
+The Credit Union will only allow wire transfers out of the following types of account(s): [[2290-2]]

 Wire Transfer Hours.
 The Credit Union's cut-off time for the receipt of incoming wire transfers is [[2290-3]].
 The Credit Union's cut-off time for the processing of outgoing wire transfers is [[2290-4]].
 Any payment order or communication amending or canceling a payment order received on a day other than a business day or after the cut-off times on a business day will be treated as if received at the opening of business on the next business day.